yinghaoawang/Chatter/notes/project-structure-notes.md

 6. Server side game loop
     - setInterval of the game object's methods update and sendState.
 FRAME_RATE as the interval
 7. Begin listening express server

+### Documentation
+Everything is well organized so documentation is helpful and not overbearing

+### Open Source
+They provided a script to find TODOs so other people can work on the project.
+Only thing they ask of is follow coding conventions, and to document any code written.

+### Static, Shared, and Server directories
+The static directory contains files to be run on the client.
+It is static on express

+The server directory contains files to be run on the server

+The shared directory contains files that may be run on both the client and the server.
+It is static on express